 - Be currently attending a high school as a Senior in the state of Michigan

-- Be currently attending high school as a Senior anywhere in the United States provided you were a member of Michigan First Credit Union in good standing prior to January 6, 2016.
+- Currently attending high school as a senior anywhere in the United States provided you were a member of Michigan First Credit Union in good standing prior to January 9, 2017.